Project

 Area Lighting for Soft Shadows

-- SIMD (Single Instruction, Multiple Data): Applied SIMD instructions to process multiple rays simultaneously, increasing speed.
+• SIMD (Single Instruction, Multiple Data): Applied SIMD instructions to process multiple rays simultaneously.